salsita/bunny-migrate/README.md

 Note: the comments in the above example must be stripped, they make the JSON invalid.

-Even though you can specify all paramteres in the configuration file like shown above, it makes better sense to store there only the ones commonly used (`uri`, `bunny-x`, and perhaps `source`), and provide the remaining parameters on the command line when invoking the tool.
+Even though you can specify all parameters in the configuration file like shown above, it makes better sense to store there only the ones commonly used (`uri`, `bunny-x`, and perhaps `source`), and provide the remaining parameters on the command line when invoking the tool.